staceybellerose/lcd_spotify/README.md

 * Connect one side of the button to a GND pin on the Raspberry Pi GPIO header.
 * Connect the other side of the button to a numbered GPIO pin.
-* Default location is GPIO 3, but this conflicts with I2C bus.
+* Default location is GPIO 3, but this conflicts with I2C bus, which controls the LCD.
 * Add the following line to `/boot/config.txt` replacing `$pin$` with the chosen pin ID.

 ```bash